imamsutono/pasuruandev.github.io/README.md

 To add new article, create new file on `_posts` folder with format name `yyyy-mm-dd-article-title.md`.

 Write your article content to that file with Markdown format.
-Like this example!
+Like below!

 ```
 ---